 Expert Networks are matchmakers between organizations that seek expertise and the individuals that possess it.
+There are 5 different expert network operating models.
 Their work is similar to traditional headhunting, with the difference that Expert Networks recruit for 1-hour consultation sessions rather than for full-time jobs.
 Experts sometimes get recruited for surveys or meetings, but the 1-hour phone call is the dominant service.

 Expert Networks: “The standard model”

 Expert Networks rely heavily on the smarts and flexibility of their junior employees, who go great lengths to find suitable experts for their customers.
 This requires hours of manual work, googling, and trawling career databases such as LinkedIn, Xing and Viadeo.
 In addition, Expert Networks build internal databases of previously used experts that might be used again in the future (although the value and legitimacy of such databases is in question).
 This business model is nevertheless proven successful, so let’s call it “the standard model”.

 In recent years, four adjacent business models have emerged:

 - DIY marketplaces

 - Crowd-funded expert calls